eddiekasner/pestuse/README.md

 # pestuse

-Analyses of USGS Pesticide National Synthesis Project agricultural pesticide use estimates for Washington, Oregon, and Idaho — statewide trends, county-by-county rankings, and interactive dashboards.
+Analyses of USGS Pesticide National Synthesis Project agricultural pesticide use estimates for Washington, Oregon, and Idaho: statewide trends, county-by-county rankings, and interactive dashboards.

 > **Check for updates to the source data.** Please carefully review the